António Félix da Costa: 2018–19 season

+DS Techeetah (2019–2022)

 2019–20 season

-In 2019 da Costa left Andretti and joined 2018-19 Teams' Champion DS Techeetah to race alongside defending champion Jean-Éric Vergne.He scored his first podium finish of the season in Santiago, finishing 2nd behind Maximilian Günther.
+In 2019 Félix da Costa left Andretti and joined 2018-19 Teams' Champion DS Techeetah to race alongside defending champion Jean-Éric Vergne.
+He scored his first podium finish of the season in Santiago, finishing 2nd behind Maximilian Günther.
 He finished 2nd behind Mitch Evans in Mexico. da Costa's first win for DS Techeetah was in Marrakesh, which was the third biggest winning margin in Formula E history (11.427 seconds).

-Following the hiatus caused by the global COVID-19 pandemic, da Costa put in a string of dominant performances at the Berlin Templehof Circuit, claiming two wins and a podium to seal the Drivers' title, while also securing the Constructors' Championship for DS Techeetah with two races remaining.
+Following the hiatus caused by the global COVID-19 pandemic, Félix da Costa put in a string of dominant performances at the Berlin Templehof Circuit, claiming two wins and a podium to seal the Drivers' title, while also securing the Constructors' Championship for DS Techeetah with two races remaining.
 As a result of his performance in the season, he received the Order of Merit from President Marcelo Rebelo de Sousa.